awesome-panel/awesome-panel/docs/_copy_of_project_root/README.md

 ### Run the Application using the image on Dockerhub

-If you don't wan't to clone the repo and build the docker container you can just use `docker run` to run the image from [Dockerhub](https://cloud.docker.com/u/marcskovmadsen/repository/docker/marcskovmadsen/awesome-panel)
+If you don't want to clone the repo and build the docker container you can just use `docker run` to run the image from [Dockerhub](https://cloud.docker.com/u/marcskovmadsen/repository/docker/marcskovmadsen/awesome-panel)

 To run the panel interactively on port 80